PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 ### 1. It puts the focus on individual users, not organizations

-Regardless of whether you're a B2B or B2C company, we believe it's best practice to focus on end users, not organizations.
+Regardless of whether you're a B2B or B2C company, it's best practice to focus on end users, not organizations.
 A company is a collection of people.
-If you build for the end users within, a company's activation, retention and revenue will follow.
-While it's still useful to track larger groups of organizations using your product, it shouldn't be a top-level metric.
+Build for the its end users and the company's activation, retention and revenue will follow.

 ### 2. It creates a baseline single source of truth

 What's more useful?
 Exploring the solution to a problem, or debating the best way to measure whether the problem exists or not?
-It's all too easy to get stuck in semantic debates about the best way to measure the impact of a product change, or go searching for problems that don't exist because you don't have a clear picture of what "normal" looks like.
+It's easy to get stuck in semantic debates about the best way to measure the impact of a product change. or go searching for problems that don't exist because you don't have a clear picture of what "normal" looks like.

 ### 3. It acts as an early warning system

-Once you've started tracking your core metrics and have a clear picture of historical trends, it'll be obvious when something has changed for good or bad.
+Once you have clear picture of historical trends, it'll be obvious when something has changed for good or ill.
 Has an activation metric taken a nosedive?
 Check onboarding process for bugs.
 Are users logging in less frequently over time?
 Perhaps you need to find ways to re-engage existing users.
 Your pirate metrics are the vital signs for your business.

 ### 4. It helps you identify weaknesses and opportunities

 Where should you focus your time to grow your business?
 Are you acquiring, activating and retaining users, but not seeing revenue growth?
 It's time to focus on monetization.
 Are your users retaining well, but you're not seeing much growth?
 You have an acquisition problem.

-> 💡 **PostHog Tip:** People may call it the pirate funnel, but the framework doesn't dictate where you should spend your time – it brings clarity to where you are and where you're going.
-Retention is a great indicator of [product-market fit](/blog/how-to-product-market-fit) and user satisfaction, so early-stage products may want to focus more effort there ahead of other metrics.
+> 💡 **PostHog Tip:** People call it the pirate funnel, but the framework doesn't dictate where you should spend your time.
+Retention is a great indicator of [product-market fit](/blog/how-to-product-market-fit) and user satisfaction.
 Don't start with acquisition just because it's at the top.

 ### 5. Pirate metrics are comparative

 Pirate metrics are top level, but they're also comparable – a key quality of any good metric.
 Provided you're using a decent analytics platform, it's easy to use your pirate metrics as a way to compare different groups (cohorts) of users.

-A CEO may use Salesforce very differently to a salesperson, so it's rational to consider activation and retention behaviors quite differently.
+A CEO has different needs to a salesperson, so it's sensible to consider activation and retention differently.

-Likewise, for marketplace products, your users will likely have different value propositions depending on if they are on the supply or demand side of your business.

-Comparing cohorts is also a great way to understand if your product works better for one group than another, which can influence your development and marketing efforts.

 > 💡 **PostHog Tip:** You can apply different cohorts to any insight in PostHog, but you can also apply them to entire dashboards of insights.
 Simply create your cohort and then click 'Add filter' on your AARRR dashboard (it's at the top next to the date range), search for your cohort and then apply.